 1. Measure the shift fork guide shaft runout.
-If runout exceeds 0.03 mm, the shaft must be replaced.
+If runout exceeds 0.001 in.
+(0.03 mm), the shaft must be replaced.

 - 2. Inspect the shift forks for distortion, discoloration, or excessive wear. - 3.
 Inspect the shift cam groove and shift cam gear for excessive wear.